dmytrokuksenko/FEA-Portfolio/README.md

 ## Executvie Summary

-TODO: Add a synopsis of the projects that are
+TODO: Add a synopsis of the projects.
+A high level overview of the projects related to composites, predominantely, and beyond.

 ## 1. [Composite Plate under Uniform Pressure](https://github.com/dmytrokuksenko/FEA-Portfolio/tree/main/cfrp-plate-bending)